macrodrigues/Dapp-Vote/README.md

 Blockchain based E-Vote to improve transparency in the voting system.

-This app is mainly aimed for the portuguese voting system.
-However everything is written in english.
+The app was built around the portuguese voting system, however it can be easily implemented in any order system.

 It is a simple app, which was developed mainly to improve my programming skills.